enricopesce/oracle-kubernetes-engine-deploy/README.md

 pulumi config set ssh_key_path "Your public id_dsa key file path"
 ```

-I suggest to use all options to best fit you requirements.
+I suggest to use all options to best fit you requirements, all default settings are saved on Pulumi.yaml file.

 ## Deploy the stack